otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/08-timer-control-graphics-class-and-soundplayer-class.md

 }
 ```

+When you run the program and click on the form, the following should appear.

 ![](../resources/img/08/03-image.png)

 Note: You need to create the `Form1_MouseClick` event handler via the `Events` tab in the `Properties` window.